callum-hart/immutable-styles/docs.md

 ## Compile-time Errors

-### :warning: Unkown Attribute
+### :warning: Unknown Attribute

-When an unkown attribute is found, for example:
+When an unknown attribute is found, for example:

 ```jsx
 <p foo="invalidAttr">